magnetikonline/aws-cloudfront-log-expire/README.md

 ```

 Notes:

-- Must specify one of `--expire-before` or `--expire-days`, but not both.
+- Must specify one of `--expire-before` or `--expire-days` - not both.
 - Script will *never* delete bucket objects unless the `--commit` argument is provided.